 As the monastery was closed on the day we visited, we couldn’t enter the small church.
 Still, it was worth the drive, as the landscape is beautiful and wild.
 If you want, you can stay here for sunset.

 The monastery celebrates on the 27th July, and locals gather here to enjoy the traditional panigiri.
+Unfortunately, in summer 2023 there were no buses going there, as the road was in a bad state.
+Before you set off, ask the locals about the current condition of the road.

 Like all the islands and mainland destinations in Greece, Tilos has many more churches and religious sites all around.
 Take your time and explore!